GuillaumePitonInrae/MCB3/1Data/README.txt

 -The three first columns describe the initial deposit height (min, best estimate, max) [m], it is used to define a deposit existing in the basin at the beginning of the simulation
 -The columns 4, 5 and 6 describe the height of the jam in the barrier.
 This is what was used to describe the bottom jam made of large wood in Piton, Goodwin et al. (2022, JGR).

-The file FreqMag.txt is used only to the code DesignEvent_Release_HybridAnalysis_V0.3.R, it provided the supply of debris flow at the Cheekye barrier as in the paper Piton, Goodwin et al. (2022, JGR: Earth Surface), -Class	is the class of the event, e.g., 1, 2...
--Volume	is the debris flow volume supply in cubic meters -Discharge	is the debris flow peak discharge in cubic meters / seconds -Return_Period_min	and Return_Period_max are the estimated return period of this event, in years

  In Opening.txt
  -The first column is the number of the opening
  -The second is the type : "slit", "slot" or "weir"